AutoOpenUnitVc Module

 |

 The 2D Cross Product.
 It is also known as the Determinant, Wedge Product or Outer Product.
-It is just a scalar equal to the signed square area of the parallelogram spanned by the input vectors.
+It is just a scalar equal to the signed area of the parallelogram spanned by the input vectors.
 If the rotation from 'a' to 'b' is Counter-Clockwise the result is positive.

 Extended Type: